Mike Piazza: Newest Member of the Hall of Goodness

 -Never struck out 100 times in a season

 Piazza was elected with 98.31% percent of the vote, second only to Tom Seaver’s 98.84 (1992).
 Reactions to the announcement of his election were universally positive, with one tweeter even going so far as to say, “Any Hall of Fame without Mike Piazza in it shouldn’t call itself a hall of fame at all, and whoever does the electing for that hall of fame should be arrested for criminal stupidity.”
-His sentiments were shared by the electors of the Hall of Jim, who unanimously agreed before today’s announcement to resign if Piazza was not elected.
+His sentiments were shared by the electors of the Hall of Goodness, who unanimously agreed before today’s announcement to resign if Piazza was not elected.